-The Configure page is divided into three areas; Commands (Speaker Sets and Down-Mixes), Available Sets, Output Patch and Main Grid and Down-Mixes.
+The Configure page is divided into four main areas; Speaker Sets and Down-Mixes, Available Sets, Output Speakers Patch and Delay[ms], Main Grid and Down-Mixes and Output Metering Patch.

 Available Sets

 To select an existing Speaker Set in order to view or alter its settings, click on its title in the Available Sets list.
 The label will become underlined and the Set's parameters will appear in the grid.
 If the Set has Down-Mixes already defined there will be one or more tabs next to the Main Tab in the Main Grid and Down-Mixes area.